Wondering about the 10 biggest mobile app challenges in development?

 - You can easily integrate 3rd party APIs in your code when you use a PaaS platform.

-You can read “10 top PaaS providers for 2019” before you choose a PaaS provider.
+You can read “10 top PaaS providers” before you choose a PaaS provider.

 6. Selecting an appropriate “Mobile Backend as a Service” (MBaaS) provider